GitNickProgramming/FinalProject_CS3120/README.md

 #### I. Description of the Problem
 1. *What is the project about?*

-    This project started as an idea to play around with reinforcment learning as well as the Traveling Salesman Problem (TSP).
-Find the most efficient route for my fiance and I to take while we travel around the United States.
+    This project started as an idea to play around with reinforcment learning as well as the Travelling Salesman Problem (TSP).
+Slowly it turned into finding the most efficient route for my fiance and I to take on a road trip.
+While a majorirty of the code is based on Mr. lccasagrande's implementation, documentation and adjustments were made to answer my overall objective.

+    A breif description of the Travelling Salesman Problem from Wikipedia, "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city?"
+It is an NP-hard problem in combinatorial optimization, important in operations research and theoretical computer science.

     Utilizing a Genetic Algorithm the program will attempted to find the shortest route between 15 American locations:
     - Denver, CO